AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 library supports certain features of the language.
 If a feature isn't supported, the compiler will give an error message.

+You can find further information about the run-time library on `this chapter of the GNAT User's Guide Supplement for Cross Platforms <https://docs.adacore.com/gnat_ugx-docs/html/gnat_ugx/gnat_ugx/the_gnat_configurable_run_time_facility.html>`_

 Low Level Programming
 ---------------------